Broken Hip Settlement Compensation and Jury Payouts

 - 2014, Florida:$1,000,000 Verdict.
 An 83-year-old woman is residing at defendant nursing home for short-term rehabilitation services after undergoing surgery to repair her right hip.
 Five days after she is admitted, she falls and re-fractures her hip.
 The facility does not x-ray it, but instead has the woman continue physical therapy for four weeks.
 Her son claims that the facilities failure to recognize the fractures and the subsequent physical therapy caused irreparable damage to the woman’s hip.
 A jury awarded the woman $250,000 for past pain and suffering and $750,000 for future pain and suffering.

 - 2014, New York:$315,000 Settlement.
-A fifty-year-old woman resides at a property leased by defendant landlord when she falls over a large crack in the sidewalk.
+A fifty-year-old woman resides at a property leased by landlord when she falls over a large crack in the sidewalk.
 She fractures her hip as a result.
-She claims that the condition had been present for an extended period of time and that defendant should have been aware of it.
+She hires a broken hip lawyer who files a lawsuit that claims that the condition had been present for an extended period and that defendant should have been aware of it.
 The defendant argued that the woman was negligent in failing to observe the condition.
-The case settled before trial started for $315,000.
+The case settled before the trial started for $315,000.

 - 2014, Indiana:$175,000 Verdict.
 A 70-year-old woman is a patient receiving physical therapy services from defendant.
 While at her appointment one day, she slips on water on a tile floor around a physical therapy pool.
 She fractures her hip as a result.
 She claims that the defendant was negligent in failing to have handrails available where persons entered and exited the pool and in allowing a slippery condition to remain on the floor where patients walk.
 Defendant denied liability and argued contributory negligence since the woman did not ask someone to assist her.
 A jury found that each party was 50% liable.
-They awarded the plaintiff $175,000, which was reduced to $87,500.
+They awarded the plaintiff $175,000, which was reduced to $87,500 by the plaintiff’s comparative negligence.

 - 2014, Washington:$160,000 Settlement.
-A 62-year-old man is riding his bicycle to defendant's storage facility.
+This is a classic broken hip snow and ice slip and fall.
+A 62-year-old man is riding his bicycle to a storage facility.
 He arrives at the facility where he observes snow and ice through the entire area of storage units.
 He gets off his bike and walks to the storage unit.
 As he is leaving the facility, his feet slip out from under him on the ice.
 The man lands directly on his left hip and fractures it.
 The fracture requires hip replacement surgery.
-He argues that defendant was negligent in failing to maintain the area in a safe condition.
+He argues that the defendant was negligent in failing to maintain the area in a safe condition.
 The parties settle for $160,000.

 - 2013, Illinois:$842,801 Verdict.
 Plaintiff resides at defendant nursing home and is a fall risk.
 She falls four times.
 The fifth time she falls, she fractures her right hip, pelvis, and arm.
 Surgery is required for the hip fracture, and the woman is immobile due to the injuries and subsequent pressure sores she develops.
 She files a claim against the nursing facility alleging negligence in assessing her fall risk and in failing to provide assistance to prevent future calls.
 At trial, a jury awards the woman $842,801.

 - 2013, California:$573,026 Verdict.
-Plaintiff is a resident at defendant residential care facility for the elderly.
+Plaintiff is a resident at a residential care facility for the elderly.
 While residing there, she suffers multiple falls.
 Defendants fail to develop any intervention plan and allow the woman to suffer repetitive falls.
-The woman's last fall results in a fractured hip, and she alleges elder abuse.
-A jury holds the defendant 70% liable for plaintiff's damages.
-Prior to trial, the case settles for $650,000.
+The woman’s last fall results in a fractured hip, and she alleges elder abuse.
+A jury holds the defendant 70% liable for the victim’s damages from her broken hip.
+Before trial, the case settles for $650,000.

 - 2013, Florida:$183,369.42 Verdict.
 A woman is shopping in the produce area of defendant supermarket when she trips on a stock float and falls.
 She fractures her hip as a result of the fall.
 She files a case against the store for negligently maintaining its premises.
 The defendant denied negligence.
 A jury finds the plaintiff to be 60% negligent and the defendant to be 40% negligent.
 They award the plaintiff $183,369.42, which is reduced to $72,947.77 after the fault apportionment.

-If you or a loved one have suffered a permanent injury or death due to the negligence of someone else, Miller & Zois can help you by fighting for you.
-We have a long history of obtaining large verdicts and settlements in medical malpractice cases.
-Get a free online case review or call us today to speak with a Maryland attorney at 800-553-8082.
+If you or a loved one have suffered a fractured or broken hip from the negligence of someone else, Miller & Zois can help you by fighting for you.
+Our broken hip lawyers have a long history of obtaining large verdicts and settlements in injury case.
+Get a free online case review or call us today to speak with an attorney at 800-553-8082.